220.127.116.11 The Weaknesses of International Law

 - The courts are working with a limited structure of primary rules that have been created by landmark international agreements such as the Rome Statute, and have subsequently been modified by precedents.
 Their scope is narrow and there is no permanent international legislature with the power to introduce new laws.

 - The Rome Statute could be extended, by establishing agreed rights as maturity develops.
-As Ronald Dworkin commented, it would be necessary to disentangle rights from political ideals: to establish which are the “baseline” rights that should be enforced by the international community, which rights are principles or recommendations, and which rights remain aspirational.
+As Ronald Dworkin commented, in his book Is Democracy Possible Here?, it would be necessary to disentangle rights from political ideals: to establish which are the “baseline” rights that should be enforced by the international community, which rights are principles or recommendations, and which rights remain aspirational [pp. 32-42].

 - The ICJ can resolve disputes which have been referred to it, but there is no pre-defined framework of international contract law to deal with treaties or with the commercial relationships between organisations in different countries.